MisterFredy/reader-sample/README.md

 main.go     //main process from config,and core first running apps .env        //environment you can make some easy config from this file
 ```
+#contribution
+you can request merge if you have some good idea.im open how to make this can be reusable
+clean and easy to learn for newbie from golang